 The usage of tunneling is e.g. a characteristic of many IP access network technologies.The notion of tunnel refers to hierarchical protocol stacks of type e.g. "X-over-IP-over-X-over-IP",

 Such an interlinkage seems to be controversial in general concerning the unambiguous identification of source transport and/or interlinked transport endpoints due to the existing supported value range by seplink package version 1.
 E.g., the indication of "TCP" (in case of a TCP-over-TCP stack) would be ambiguous.
 Such scenarios are for further studies.

+NOTE – Extended interlinkage according to seplink package version 2 supports this use case under the condition that "tunneled (IP) protocol stacks" would be mapped on multiple H.248 streams (e.g., using "stream grouping semantics" based on [b-ITU-T H.248.STGROUP] with separate SEPs for source transport and interlinked transport endpoints.

 I.3.3 Use cases with "extended (IP) protocol stacks"